 Nakhon Pathom is one of the smaller province capitals and so it doesn’t have a central bus station.
 Most buses and minivans depart and arrive from near the train station and the market.

-There is a regular minibus service from Bangkok’s Victory Monument, one way fare 60 Baht, about 1 hour.
-Alternatively you can catch a train from Hua Lamphong main railway station, one way 14 to 60 Baht depending on the type of service.
+There are regular bus and minibus services from Bangkok’s Southern Bus Terminal, one way fare 60-70 Baht, about 1 hour.
+Alternatively you can catch a train from Hua Lamphong railway station, one way 24 to 90 Baht depending on the type of train and class.
 Departures roughly every hour from early in the morning till late at night.